rthorst/dominionstats/README.rst

 numerous pieces that are required to run the application in a tidy, easy to recreate package.

+To make this magic work, these instructions (and the corresponding files in our source code repository) assume you will use the VirtualBox *provider* in Vagrant.
+They further assume you will use the Ansible *provisioner* in Vagrant.
+If you've gotten this far, you probably already realize that Git is the version control system in use.

-To set up your development host, use the following steps.
-This is a one-time activity.
+So in order to play along, you will need to outfit your development host with the necessary pieces.
+This is typically a one-time activity.

+Use the following steps on an Ubuntu machine:

 #.
 Install the appropriate version of VirtualBox
    (https://www.virtualbox.org/) for your host machine.